×

 Overview iconWhat Do You Understand by Hardware Virtualization?

-Hardware virtualization is an infrastructure modernization method to transform the IT infrastructure.
+Hardware virtualization is the infrastructure modernization method to transform the IT infrastructure.
 It allows a single physical server to run multiple virtual machines independently on it, with each of them having its own OS and resources.
 It is managed by hypervisors that leverage CPU extensions.
 By using this technology, it optimizes hardware usage, enhances flexibility, and increases security.
 With hardware virtualization, enterprises can ensure business continuity by scaling resources, improving efficiency, and security.

 Article icon Articles